Vermont Native Fish Species

 RAINBOW TROUT – AVG.
 LENGTH 8″-12″

-This trout is native to the American West, and was introduced to Vermont in the early 1800’s.
+The Rainbow Trout is native to the American West and was introduced to Vermont in the early 1800s.
 A beautiful fish.
 The tail and flanks are heavily spotted with small, well-defined black spots.
-Migratory lake-run rainbow trout, also known as steelheads, are silver-ish in color.
+Migratory lake-run rainbow trout, also known as steelheads, is silver-ish in color.

 LANDLOCKED SALMON – AVG.
 LENGTH 12″-20″